amapruns/Calcium-Imaging-Analysis-with-R/README.md

 Filename: `Peakcurrent.R`

-Important consideration: Use the normalized (output) file from the above function in a .csv format.
+Important consideration: Use the normalized (output) file from the above function in a .csv format. **Please delete the cell identifiers in the file, i.e. row and column names from the .csv file**

 To run this program:
 Type `peakresponse()` in your R prompt and follow subsequent instructions